-In cases like this, you can define the frame ranges that correspond to each of the separate animation sequences (walking, jumping, etc).
-You can create a new animation clip by pressing (+) and selecting the range of frames that are included in it.
+In this case, you can define the time ranges (frames or seconds) that correspond to each of the separate animation sequences (walking, jumping, running, and idling).
+You can create a new animation clip by following these steps:

 Unity automatically imports all four files and collects all animations to the file without the @ sign in.
-In the example above, the goober.mb file will be set up to reference idle, jump, walk and wallJump automatically.
+In the example above, Unity imports the